Completed Research and Public Engagement Projects

 British Aluminium Foyers super purity refinery, 1962.
 Reproduced with the kind permission of Glasgow University Archives Service and Rio Tinto Alcan

-Since the British Aluminium Company established its first smelter and associated hydro power complex at Foyers beside Loch Ness in the 1890s, prior to going on to build further smelters and power stations in Kinlochleven and Fort William in the early twentieth century, the aluminium industry has been a major presence in the Highlands.
-The Centre for History’s exploration of this role, in the shape of a three-year research project launched in 2006 and funded in part by Rio Tinto Alcan, produced a public exhibition – with associated publication, DVD and website – in Fort William.
+The aluminium industry has been a major presence in the Highlands ever since the British Aluminium Company established its first smelter and associated hydro power complex at Foyers beside Loch Ness in the 1890s.
+It went on to build further smelters and power stations in Kinlochleven and Fort William in the early twentieth century, The Centre for History’s exploration of this role, in the shape of a three-year research project launched in 2006 and funded in part by Rio Tinto Alcan, produced a public exhibition – with associated publication, DVD and website – in Fort William.
 The project culminated in the publication of an authoritative book, "Aluminiumville" which, as well as dealing with the aluminium industry’s Highland significance and with the region’s key contribution to its early development internationally, analyses the role of government in this strategically vital industry’s twentieth-century growth.

-Over a 12-month period commencing in the summer of 2006, the Centre for History conducted oral history interviewing in Gigha with a view to exploring the background to the community purchase of the island in 2002.
+Over a 12-month period commencing in the summer of 2006, the Centre for History conducted oral history interviewing in Gigha which explored the background to the community purchase of the island in 2002.
 The resulting ‘life history’ recordings – some extending to several hours – have been archived and will be the basis of a future publication.

 Medical & Hospital Services in the Highlands